 Filed under Library News: Alerts

 Thode Library will be open 24/7 from April 8th to April27th.
-The Reactor Café will be open December 7th-21st from 10am to 11:30pm.
+The Reactor Café will be open April 11th-26th from 10am to 10pm.
 Don't forget there is an ATM to Thode so you will have easy access to cash for use at the café and the vending machines.

 The lower level of Thode is the Quietest Study Area in the building.
 In addition there is a small Silent Study room on the lower level.

-Mills moves to extended hours next week – the main library will be open 8am to 10:45pm, 7 days per week.
+Mills Library moves to extended hours next week – the main library will be open 8am to 10:45pm, 7 days per week.

 The entire 6th floor of Mills is designated as a Silent Study Area and we will do our best to patrol this area.
 Feel free to send an email to email@example.com or use theonline form if students in the area are not respecting the Silent Study guidelines (no talking, no socializing, no cell phones, no music).
 A large area on the 4th floor is designated as a Quiet Study Area.
 During exams, all seating areas on the upper floors (3rd – 5th) are considered Quiet Study Areas and will be signed as such.

-All of our libraries have bookable Group Study Rooms.
+All libraries have bookable Group Study Rooms.
 Please remember that these are to be used by groups of 2 or more, and cannot be booked for more than 2 consecutive hours by one group.
 The library reserves the right to remove bookings which do not follow these guidelines.
 Food and beverage vending machines in all libraries will be stocked daily during exams.

 Good luck on your exams!